Guest Housing FAQ

 How much does it cost to stay in Guest Housing?

 Is there a deposit required or advance payment needed?

 Guests are not required to pay a deposit.
-However, there is a $100 down payment due before the reservation date.
-Refer to Guest Housing Terms & Conditions.
+However, there is a $25/participant registration fee to hold the room reservation.

 Can the bill associated with Guest Housing be split between individuals?

 Yes, the bill associated with Guest Housing can be split between individuals.

 What amenities are included in the nightly price?
 Is there WiFi?
 Can I use a kitchen?

 Where can I park if I have a vehicle?